 You already know that vitamin D helps your body absorb more calcium.
 So, you can have healthier bones and avoid joint pain?

 Glucosamine is extracted from shellfish or is artificially made in labs for dietary supplements.

-There are various studies which show that glucosamine is essential to building cartilage, that connective tissue that pads your joints.
+There are various studies that show that glucosamine is essential to building cartilage, the connective tissue that pads your joints.

 While cartilage is supposed to be flexible, running can make it break down easier.

 Glucosamine has sulfur which repairs broken cartilages and reduces osteoarthritis pain, knee pain, back pain, or other joint pain.